min2ha/ukwa-site/content/target/32668/index.en.md

   "start_date": "2015-11-18T09:00:00Z"
 }

-# British International Institute for Leadership and Management (BIILM)

 British International Institute for Leadership and Management (BIILM)  is a body of professionals dedicated to promoting the highest standards and excellence in management and leadership.